Now Trending in Tech: eSIMs

-With eSIMs, the onboarding process can be fully remote, with no need for a customer to visit a physical store or to fumble around trying to insert a SIM card into their device.
+With eSIMs, the onboarding and identity verification process can be fully remote, with no need for a customer to visit a physical store or to fumble around trying to insert a SIM card into their device.

-First, they must effectively integrate their remote Identity verification solution with their eSIM subscription management solution.
+First, they must effectively integrate their remote identity verification solutions with their eSIM subscription management solution.
 Second, they must make certain this integrated process can accurately tie the issuance of an eSIM to a real customer’s identity in order to stop potential fraud at the source.

 To solve the first challenge, Daon’s remote identity verification web application (IdentityX®) works out of the box, with little integration effort needed, and can be fully customized to match the requirements of any telecom business.
 To solve the second challenge, IdentityX combines robust document authentication with certified facial liveness biometrics, which can be consumed and stored by the business immediately following a successful verification.